The Southport State High mascot is the TORO Bull. The name of the TORO Bull is generated from the schools values:

 Notable Members: Michael Groom (climbing,) Fred Himler (academics and business), Doug Jones (law)

-Moreton (Mulgumpin.
-Traditional estate of the Ngugi people, broadly part of Quandamooka peoples)
+Origin: Moreton, known as Mulgumpin, is the traditional estate of the Ngugi people, who are broadly part of the Quandamooka peoples.

 Mascot: Magpie